Freakybob-Team/SGC-Plus-Plus/README.md

   **First of all:**

-  - SigmaGreg had ass syntax, you could barely do anything and there were so many things that was bad about it.
+  - SigmaGreg had bad syntax, you could barely do anything and there were so many things that was bad about it.
 SGC++ will fix all of that.
   - Nicer looking keywords (eg: ```gPrintln()```) unlike the original SigmaGreg Code (eg: ```gregPr```)
   - Not as buggy!!!